adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 2 ive done countless times really, so its become seocond nature these string functions, especially string lenght

 task 3 i think i coulve done it easily with just write i have to say, maybe that just beoing lazy on my part

+task 4 i combined strlen into this one and putchar and made a simple function i think this has to be a pretty good way to go about this